Danish sickness benefit

 You can read more (in Danish) at borger.dk.

-How do you apply for sickness benefit?
+How do you report sick and apply for sickness benefit?

 The following applies to employees.
 If you are self-employed or unemployed, you can read more at borger.dk.